mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ### Component props

-You can customize how the toolbar display the current value with `toolbarFormat`.
+You can customize how the toolbar displays the current value with `toolbarFormat`.
 By default empty values are replaced by `__`.
-This can be modified by using `toolbarPlaceholder` props
+This can be modified by using `toolbarPlaceholder` props.

 By default, the toolbar is `hidden` on desktop, and `visible` on mobile.
 This behavior can be overridden by setting the `hidden` prop: